-Reference: City of Lexington GIS As-built records, City of Lexington GIS Responsible: Stormwater Coordinator Frequency: On-going Annually Goals: Report: Measure ADMINISTRATION: Maintain all outfall attribute updates in geo-database of stormwater outfall information currently available for major and minor outfalls.
+Reference: City of Lexington GIS As-built records, City of Lexington GIS Responsible: Stormwater Coordinator Frequency: On-going Annually Goals: Report: Measure attribute update stormwater out ON: Maintain all outfall es in geo-database of fall information currently jor and minor outfalls.
 GOAL: Maintained.
 Major: {{Number}} Minor: {{Number}} ADMINISTRATION: Update estimated drainage boundary attributes with existing and future land use at a minimum of five years for all outfalls that discharge to State-designated receiving waters in the MS4.
 GOAL: Maintained. {{Yes/No}}